pandas-dev/pandas/doc/source/io.rst

    # closing a store
    store.close()

-   # Working with, and automatically closing the store with the context manager.
+   # Working with, and automatically closing the store with the context manager
    with get_store('store.h5') as store:
         store.keys()